Safety of cycling infrastructure: In general

 Aultman-Hall et al. produced a 1998 study based on a survey of Ottawa commuter cyclists and a survey of Toronto commuter cyclists.
 The surveys were conducted to create "estimates of travel exposure on roads, off-road paths and sidewalks".
 They found that "the relative rates for falls and injuries suggest it is safest to cycle on-road followed by off-road paths and trails, and finally least safe on sidewalks."
 The relative rates of collisions on the three different facility types, however, were not statistically significant in the Ottawa study.
 Aultman-Hall et al. admitted that the limitations to the data and a fuller analysis needed "bicycle travel exposure information and the use of more than just collision databases".

 Studies that also found negative safety aspects of cycle tracks also come from Linderholm, Sweden, 1984 and from Jensen et al., Denmark 1997.

-Opponents say that segregation of cyclists from fast or frequent motorized traffic increases crash and injury rates.
+Opponents of segregated cycle facilities say that segregation of cyclists from fast or frequent motorized traffic increases crash and injury rates.
 For example, the author of a 2014 review of cycling safety concluded that the majority of studies showed increased crash and injury rates on segregated cycle facilities.
 He criticized the methodology of studies showing the opposite, including the Montreal study.

 A study on cycling safety in the Netherlands reviewed how the Dutch achieved an 80% reduction in the number of cyclists killed per distance cycled over a 30-year period.
 Some factors in this reduction were the establishment of a road hierarchy (the Dutch 'unbundling' approach) with separate routes for fast-moving motor traffic and slower-moving cycle traffic and an extensive network of separated bicycle paths and intersection treatments.
 The study highlighted not just the importance of infrastructure which takes cyclists off busy roads, but also takes motorists off less-suitable roads.
 The Netherlands' extensive motorway network shifts large amounts of traffic from city roads to spaces away from more vulnerable road users.

+A 2019 study of the relation between bicycling rates and road safety found that cities with more protected cycle facilities correlates with better road safety records.

-A study in Amsterdam found that cycle lanes incur nearly double the risk risk of cyclist crashes compared to cycle tracks.
+A study in Amsterdam found that cycle lanes incur nearly double the risk of cyclist crashes compared to cycle tracks.
 The absence of cycling facilities was not significant until streets with similar conditions are compared.
 For three given streets with similar conditions - one with cycle tracks, one with cycle lanes and one with no facilities - the risk of a crash is higher on a street with no facilities or cycle lanes rather than cycle tracks.
 Overall, the study reports a safety benefit of 50-60% fewer cycling crashes of cycle tracks over mixed traffic.
 Kerbside parking leads to increased crashes due to dooring and visibility obstructions.

 A 2021 study confirmed an expectation that the presence of protected bike lanes is associated with significant improvement in biking safety.
 The model predicts that by adding bike lanes to non-local streets increases biking safety by 26% in a local area.